kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

    deepcopy/conversion.
 1. **Switch to a Versioned hub:** Drop the `__internal` registration for the resource and set its in-memory/hub version to the storage version.
-1. **Cleanup (can long after the main migration).** Migrate all call sites from the internal types to the versioned types and delete the internal package.
+1. **Update call sites:** Migrate call sites (admission, registry, controllers) from the internal type to the versioned type.
+This follows each resource's hub switch promptly; it is not deferred indefinitely.
+1. **Delete the internal package (can be later):** Once no call sites remain, delete the internal type and its generated code.
+This final removal can land well after the hub switch.

 ### Migration order

-We will **prioritize the highest-traffic APIs**:
+We sequence by traffic to harvest performance benefits early, while converging on a single pattern for *all* built-in APIs:

+Group 1:

-1. **Demonstrate mechanism** Prove the mechanism on a small, single-version, structurally-identical group. `rbac.authorization.k8s.io` is the reference PoC; `coordination` (`Lease`) and `storage` are similar.
+1. **Demonstrate mechanism** Prove the mechanism on a small set of APIs, e.g. group `pod` (difficult in terms of scale), CRD (difficult because the internal API complex) and an easy group like `rbac.authorization.k8s.io` to demonstrate the migration mechanism.

+Group 2:

 1. **High-traffic easy APIs** These carry most apiserver traffic and alias cleanly today: `coordination/Lease` (kubelet heartbeats), `discovery/EndpointSlice`, `events.k8s.io/Event`, `core/ConfigMap`, `core/Endpoints`, `core/Node`, `core/ServiceAccount`.
+1. **Structurally-identical APIs.** All other groups whose internal and versioned types are already identical are aliased and switched to a versioned hub.
+These are low-risk and are part of the committed migration, not just the high-traffic subset.

+Group 3:

 1. **High-traffic complex APIs** `core/Pod`,
    `core/Secret` have hand-written conversions and/or internal-only
    fields and cannot be aliased as-is.
-In such cases, internal type will first need to modified to match the hub type. and are sequenced after the clean cases.
+In such cases, the internal type will first need to be modified to match the hub type, and so these are sequenced after the clean cases.
-1. **The long tail.** Remaining groups migrate opportunistically and so may never migrate.
+1. **The long tail.** Groups that are not yet structurally identical have their internal type reshaped to match the hub and are then migrated.

+#### Commitment

+Our criteria success is the successful migration of the `pod` (most impactful) and `CRD` (most difficult) APIs.
+If we fail to migate these within 2 releases we will add back the internal APIs for all migrated APIs.
+If these are successful, we commit to completing the remaining migrations over a 3-release (~1 year) window**.

 ### User Stories